dribnet/purvs/README.md

 ## PS4 MDDN 342 2017

-In my example I am starting with the classic 10print commodore screen.
-My idea is to expose additional levels of maze as a person zooms in closer.
-In my case, the additional maze elements will appear behind the original layer.
-The smaller mazes will also have more structure and less contrast than the largest layers.

-This README should be updated as the code changes.
-Replace this placeholder text and use this
-README as a design journal to record your process.
-Be sure to use complete sentences, and you can reference your sketch which will appear above.
-The explanation should be short but complete, roughly 100 words.
+In my example, I want to take elements from ps3 and bring them into this one.
+I intend to make these curved star shaped objects, and place them on the infinitite map using noise as a way to place them.
+When zoomed into, the triangles from my last project will appear.
+As they are zoomed into further, a texture will start to emerge, similar to seeing the atoms of an object, for example.

-Also update both images keeping their original sizes: preview.png (960x500) and thumbnail.png (230x120).
+## Also update both images keeping their original sizes:
+## preview.png (960x500) and thumbnail.png (230x120).